Headbangers Ball: Removal of the show from Headbangers Ball

 Since the January 13, 2007, episode, Headbangers Ball simply became the title for a block of metal videos, rather than an actual show.
 However, the June 23, 2007, episode went behind the scenes of the induction of Pantera guitarist "Dimebag" Darrell Abbott at the Hollywood's RockWalk, including segments covering the event in between music videos.
 Also, brief interview segments still frequently air before and after commercial breaks, typically re-airing on several consecutive episodes for a long period.

 On April 14, 2007, MTV2 began to air the show from 11 p.m. to 1 a.m. and put Saturday Rock the Deuce, a hard rock–alternative show, at 10.
 The week's episode was also re-aired on Tuesday mornings from 4:00 to 6:00 a.m.

 Starting in 2008, Headbangers Ball had been aired erratically, sometimes airing several hours later than its normal airtime or not being aired at all.
 Its last on-air time slot was Tuesdays 3AM-4AM.

 On July 21, 2011, Jose Mangin took over as host of Headbangers Ball, which is now a web-only show.

 The Ball

 On March 17, 2021, it was announced that Rachtman would be hosting The Ball, airing on Gimme Metal TV and presented by Knotfest.com.
-The show finds Rachtman "reviving that classic heavy metal music video show feel in an episode that would feature videos from the likes of Megadeth, Metallica, Power Trip, and so much more."
+The show has Rachtman playing classic heavy metal music videos from bands like Megadeth, Metallica and Power Trip.
 The first episode premiered on March 27, 2021.